stalk-calvin/Java-Algorithms/src/main/java/org/calvin/Arrays/README.md

 Checks if all the numbers in the array are consecutive.

+## Combination Sum

+Given a set of candidate numbers (without duplicates) and a target number, find all combinations in C where the candidate numbers sums to target number.

+The same repeated number may be chosen from candidate unlimited times

+NOTE:
+ - All numbers will be positive integers
+ - The solution set must not contain duplicate combinations

+Example:

+given [2,3,6,7] and target 7
+output should be [ [7], [2,2,3] ]

 ## ContainsDuplicate

 containsDuplicateFirst: Checks if input int array has any duplicate item.